 How Long Am I Covered Under the Heart and Lung Act?

-You qualify for Pennsylvania Heart and Lung Act benefits if you belong to one of the job categories covered by the act and if you have suffered an injury while performing in an official capacity within that job.
+You qualify for Pennsylvania Heart and Lung Act benefits if you belong to one of the job categories covered by the act and have suffered an injury while performing in an official capacity within that job.
 You will continue to get benefits as long as:

 - Your injury is defined as and remains temporary.